junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel spreads his wings and tucks Dean behind, exposing himself to John.

 "They will know," Castiel looks at the man, the rage in there has switched to pity and despise.
 "I don't survive this, others will come.
-Men like you, will never survive to the new era.
+Men like you, will never survive to see the new Earth.
 I pity you, John, for you can't see the Plan and the glory, but your son can."

 John grits his teeth and waves the blade.
 "Shut up, angel, and just die."

 He buries the blade into Castiel's chest.

 The light inside the angel starts burning bright, flashing on and off as it's torn apart.
 His eyes start losing focus.
-High-pitched sound starts echoing in the room.
-His folded wings loosens.
+A high-pitched sound starts echoing in the room.
+His folded wings loosen.

 Dean struggles desperately to cup his hands on Cas's cheeks, holding his face between his palms.